 You can see the very wide selection of E-bike frame styles that they have available by clicking on their web-catalog, and then clicking on the “Export Style” tab on the left column.

 If you think the 20-inch Volt-Tour model above looks a little like the Juiced Riders ODK-II, I agree.
 There may be minor variations, but…it is a fact of life that whenever any E-bike suddenly gets any publicity and public interest, it will be loosely copied immediately.
 For the record, since Tora Harris warrantees the ODK-II, his batteries are sourced from the highest quality suppliers.
 And rather than specify a low C-rate generic cell, he specifies name-brand cells and bundles them in a larger-than-average 15-Ah pack.
-This lowers the stress on each cell, so the pack will not get hot (by pulling high amps from a small pack) and will last a long time.
+This lowers the stress on each cell, so the pack will not get hot (by pulling high amps from a small pack) and running cool will help the battery last a long time.

 The “Steven” (pic below) looks a lot like one of my favorite frames, the Electra Townie.
 At first glance it’s just another generic Cruiser frame, but…the feet-forward placement of the Bottom-Bracket (BB, pedal-axle), the more aggressively sloped seat-tube, and other aspects of the layout are VERY similar to the Townie (although, again…it’s not an exact copy, and certainly not made to the quality of an authentic Townie).